ekmaldzaki/Capstone-Projects-Full-Stack-Web-Dev/README.md

 # Capstone Project 5 - Book Storage

-This is the fourth capstone project entitled "Capstone Project 5 - Book Storage".
+This is the fifth capstone project entitled "Capstone Project 5 - Book Storage".

 # Technologies Used